tintinthong/serverless-gas-oracle/README.md

 Have you had to use a hardcoded `gasPrice` value because testnets don't host a gas station?
 Have you wondered why gas stations don't return values like `maxPriorityFee`(an EIP1559 standard)?

-Gas station service that is hosted on AWS Lambda.
+This repo is a gas station service that is hosted on AWS Lambda.

-# Docker
+## Docker

 TODO: Pull the docker container and deploy it yourself

-# Terraform
+## Terraform

 TODO: Deploy with terraform

-# Use my service
+## Use my service

 TODO: Endpoint that is brute-forceable